Pogrom: Kishniev and the Tilt of History by Steven J. Zipperstein

 The book is admirably brief, just over two hundred pages.
 The clarity of the writing is gripping.
 The insights follow so quickly one after another that a reader without his notes (as I am) is at a loss to even conjure many of them (though I’ll try).
 The writer puts the story, brilliantly, within the reach of virtually any reader.

-The organized slaughter of Jews in remote, provincial Kishniev, we learn from this account, became famous because, as soon as it began, the Kishniev communications liaison for the World Zionist Congress took off for a neighboring town and began sending off telegrams.
+The organized slaughter of Jews in remote, provincial Kishniev, we learn from this account, became famous because, the Kishniev communications liaison for the World Zionist Congress was there when the pogrom began and immediately took off by train for a neighboring town where he began sending off telegrams.
 News spread far and wide as fast as possible in 1903 and newspapers worldwide, notably Hearst’s vast news syndicate, arrived in Kishniev in the immediate aftermath of the pogrom.
-Photos of the murder and devastation were immediately on newspaper frontpages worldwide.
+Photos of the murder and devastation were immediately on newspaper front pages worldwide.

 A star journalist, Michael Davit, writing from Kishniev. kept the story on the front page of Hearst’s influential paper for days.
 Davit went on to write Within the Pale: The True Story of Anti-Semitic Persecutions in Russia, a definitive account of Russian Jewish life.
 Kishniev became the subject of Zionist poet Hayim Nachman Bialik’s most famous poem, In The City of Slaughter.
 The image of the Kishniev pogrom was a potent symbol and organizing tool for Zionism.
 It was held out as an irrefutable proof that Jews could no longer live in lands where they could be freely butchered while local authorities looked the other way.

-We all know how the larger story of the Jews of the Pale turned out, an army marched through the region just four decades later and completed the mass killing of the area’s Jews.
+We all know how the larger story of the Jews of the Pale turned out, an army marched through the region just four decades later and completed the mass killing of virtually every one of the area’s Jews.
 That knowledge only deepens the horror of this intimate portrait of one particular pogrom.
 A bit from the book, at random:

 Then again, it was also not uncommon for neighbors to slaughter or rape neighbors, and frequently with an astonishing indifference to suffering.
 The interplay between familiarity and ferocity was replicated in grim incident after incident.
 Victims of rape and beating were known to call out the names of their assailants.
 One raped woman spoke afterward of having held her rapist as a baby in her arms.
 The sons of a local shoemaker — the two boys hid behind a stove while their father was beaten and murdered — recognized the killer as a neighbor whose shoes they had recently repaired.